-With all of the amazing bakeries in town there’s no shortage of options when it comes to finding a fantastic kid’s birthday cake.
-But which cakes are a cut above?
-We’ve got suggestions, from great gluten-free to the best in buttercream, a delicious last-minute save, crazy custom creations and more.
-Read on for birthday sweets that take the cake!
+With all of the amazing bakeries in town there’s no shortage of options when it comes to finding a fantastic kid’s birthday cake in NYC.
+But which cakes really deliver when it comes to both look and taste?
+We’ve got suggestions, from great gluten-free, the best in buttercream, and ice cream cakes, to delicious last-minute saves, crazy custom cake creations and more.
+Read on for the best kids’ birthday cakes in NYC, no matter how you party!

 For a Last-Minute Cake That Doesn't Look it: Butterfly Bakeshop